Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex-valued Convolutional Networks: OFDM Communication System

 \subsection{Physical Layer}

-The block diagram of the PHY of OFDM communication system is illustrated in Fig. \ref{fig:ofdm:phy}.
-Input bits of the OFDM transmitter is first encoded (with redundancy) to reduce errors in specific channels, the encoded bits are mapped into constellation on the In-Phase and Quadrature (IQ) plane via modulation, the resulted IQ data is represented as complex number.
-Pilot and guard bands are inserted to the IQ data to form frequency-domain OFDM symbol.
-The frequency-domain OFDM symbol is then transformed into time-domain via Inverse Discrete Fourier Transformation (IDFT), and then converted in to 1 dimensional (1D) via Parallel to Serial (P/S) conversion.
-Cyclic Prefix (CP), which is a section of time-domain IQ data from the end, is copied to the beginning of time-domain IQ data to form a full time-domain OFDM symbol, as shown in Fig. \ref{fig:ofdm:frame}.
-The base-band IQ data stream is then up-converted to radio frequency (RF) and broadcast over-the-air by RF frontend.
-The radio wave propagated over wireless channel is received and down-converted into base-band digital IQ data by the RF frontend of receiver.
-A carrier synchronizer recovers time-domain OFDM symbols, and send it to base-band receiver.
-At the receiver, CP is first removed and rest of the IQ data is transformed to frequency domain via FFT.
-A channel equalizer estimates the responses of channel, and equalize the received IQ data distorted by the fading channel.
-Next, the equalized frequency-domain IQ data is demodulated to soft bits (float numbers), which are further decoded by channel decoder into binary bits.
-The output bit stream is sent to next layer and recovered into packets.
-Note that channel equalization is for fading rather than AWGN channel.
-Moreover, channel coding is ignored in this paper in order to focus on the lower PHY.
+The block diagram of the PHY of an OFDM system is illustrated in Fig.~\ref{fig:ofdm:phy}.
+At the transmitter, channel encoding is firstly applied to input bits $\bbb\in\{\pm1\}$ for error detection and/or correction.
+The encoded bits are then converted to complex-valued in-phase and quadrature (IQ) data by mapping to a constellation on the IQ plane.
+A frequency-domain OFDM symbol, $\bbX$, is created by inserting training signals (pilots) and guard bands into the IQ data, and then $\bbX$ is transformed to a time-domain OFDM symbol, $\bbx$, via an $N$-point IDFT and a subsequent parallel to serial (P/S) conversion.
+Next, CP, a section of $\bbx$ at its end, is prepended to $\bbx$ to create a time-domain full OFDM symbol, $\bbx_{cp}$, as illustrated in Fig.~\ref{fig:ofdm:frame}.
+The baseband signal, $\bbx_{cp}$, is then up-converted to the radio frequency (RF) and transmitted over-the-air by the RF frontend.
+The radio signal propagates over the wireless channel and is picked and down-converted to baseband IQ samples by the receiver frontend.
+At the receiver, the received time-domain OFDM symbols, $\bby_{cp}$, are recovered by a carrier synchronizer.
+Then, the CP is removed from $\bby_{cp}$ and the rest of the IQ samples, $\bby$, are transformed to the frequency-domain OFDM symbol, $\bbY$, via DFT.
+Based on $\bbY$, a channel equalizer outputs the estimated transmit frequency-domain IQ data $\hat{\bbX}$, which is then demodulated to soft bits (log-likelihood) $\tilde{\bbb}$ and converted to binary output bits $\hat{\bbb}$ by a channel decoder.
+Finally, $\hat{\bbb}$ is passed to the next layer.
+Note that the focus of this paper is lower PHY, and channel coding is out of the scope. {We refer the frequency and time domains in Fig.~\ref{fig:ofdm:phy} as the \textit{IQ domain} in which a signal is represented by complex-valued samples.}